MuslimConditions/RSSCrawlerArabicCorpus/README.md

 CSS selector expression is used to specify the DOM locations for the text and image path.

 SHA256 is used instead of MD5 to digest URLs.
+# How to use:
+-Create a new mysql dataBase and write its name in the "sys_conf.txt" file.
+-Edit the configurations in the file "sys_conf.txt" to adapt your project -Run the project
 # Configurations:
 * All the parameters for the crawler are initialized from a file named sys_conf.txt.
 The sys_conf.txt specifies
 	1. The saving path for the crawled data